 In Bocas del Toro, again on the Atlantic, almost at the border with Costa Rica.

-The typical red frog, red-black indeed, of Panama and Costa Rica.
-It’s skin is poisoned and in fact is called dart frog because the natives used them to make their arrows poisoned.
-Probably, taken in small doses, give an hallucinogenic effect.
-Jorge, the Costa Rican guy, once accidentally touched one very poisonous and because of a small wound, the poison passed into his blood and he risked to die!
+The typical red frog, actually red-black, of Panama and Costa Rica.
+Its skin is poisoned.
+It is called ‘dart frog’ because the natives used them to poison their arrows.
+It is said that taken in small doses, the poison gives a hallucinogenic effect.
+Jorge, the Costa Rican guy, once accidentally touched one, and its poison passed into his blood through a small wound.
+He risked dying!

 A plant.
-In Costa Rica there is a tremendous variety of plants and animals.
-A quarter of the territory consists of protected national parks.
+In Costa Rica, there is an enormous variety of plants and animals.
+A quarter of their territory consists of protected national parks.

 Click here for a bigger map.

-New map of the places I visited.
+New map of the places I visited so far.
 On the coast of Brazil until the mouth of the Amazon river.
 On a cargo boat until Manaus, where I took a flight to Bogotà.
-Up in Colombia on the Caribbean coast, then down until Guyaquil in Ecuador.
-Again in Colombia, then Panama and Costa Rica, hopping between the Atlantic and Pacific Ocean.
+Up in Colombia on the Caribbean coast, then down until Guayaquil in Ecuador.
+Again in Colombia, then Panama and Costa Rica, hopping between the Atlantic and the Pacific Ocean.

 I answer to the comment:

 Thank you Kaliopi!
 I’m very happy you are enjoying my stories and photos.
 I hope to see you again, somewhere kisses!